hastexo/webhook-receiver/README.md

 Furthermore, as with Shopify you need to make sure that your product SKU is a valid edX course ID in your LMS, following the `course-v1:<org>+<course>+<run>` format.

+## Technical background

+If you’re interested in how webhook processing works in a little more detail, here’s how:

+1. When the webhook sender invokes the webhook, we immediately store its payload, headers, and request source in the database.
+This happens synchronously, while receiving the initial request.

+2. Also during the initial request, we check the webhook’s signature, and some data identifying the source, from both the headers and the payload.
+If we deem any of them malformed, we return HTTP 400 (Bad Request); if we consider them well-formed but invalid (such as, coming from the wrong source or not having a correct signature), we return HTTP 403 (Forbidden).

+3. If we’re able to verify the incoming payload, we return HTTP 200 (OK), create an asynchronous processing task for Celery, and this concludes synchronous request processing.

+4. The asynchronous Celery task then makes REST API calls against the Open edX instance, invoking the Bulk Enrollment view to enroll learners in courses.
+If any REST API call results in an error, Celery will retry up to three times (using the standard retry delay of 3 minutes, unless you’re overriding this in your Celery configuration).

 ## License